-- 1.4 It is recommended that the surplus balances at Shelton Junior of £2,001 and St Andrew's Special School of £36,352 are clawed back and placed in an earmarked capital reserve. - 1.5 It is recommended that the surplus balances clawed back from St Martin's Special school is earmarked to fund costs associated with the Building Schools for the Future (BSF) project.
-The claw back is £28,910.
+- 1.4 It is recommended that the surplus balances at Shelton Junior of £2,001 are clawed back and placed in an earmarked capital reserve. - 1.5 It is recommended that the surplus balances clawed back from St Andrew's and St Martin's Special school is earmarked to fund costs associated with the Building Schools for the Future (BSF) project.
+The claw back is £36,352 for St Andrew's and £28,910 for St Martin's.